Life Imprisonment Worldwide Revisited

-One of the main aims has been to provide clear and principled guidance to policy makers and practitioners on when and how life imprisonment, if it is used as a punishment at all, should be imposed and implemented.
-The project has resulted in two major books on life imprisonment:
+One of the main aims of this project has been to provide clear and principled guidance to policy makers and practitioners on when and how life imprisonment, if it is used as a punishment at all, should be imposed and implemented.
+The project has resulted in three major books on life imprisonment:

 Published by Hart Publishing in 2016.

 The substantive research conducted by the Life Imprisonment Worldwide Project is complemented by a campaign to increase its impact.
 With support from an ESRC Impact Accelerator Award, key findings of the research were published in 2018 in a joint policy briefing on Life Imprisonment with Penal Reform International.

 The policy briefing examines the use of life imprisonment against the background of Goal 16 of the United Nations Sustainable Development Goals, the Nelson Mandela Rules on the Standard Minimum Treatment of Prisoners and other international standards.
 The briefing concludes that urgent changes are required to the way life imprisonment is imposed and implemented to make it human rights compliant.
 These include the abolition of life without parole sentences and the recommendation that life sentences should never be mandatory.

 The current project started in September 2020.
 It is the result of a global academic and practitioner network working on life imprisonment across world regions, sub-continents and jurisdictions.